New Immigration Rules affecting the Student and Child Student Visa Routes

 The change is a helpful clarification that this ground of refusal does not apply to children living with a Nominated Guardian.
 This change should hopefully reduce the number of UKVI further information requests asking Child Student visa applicants for additional information about children living in the same household as their Nominated Guardian.

-The Child Student Visa Rules will also be amended to confirm that the following details must be provided in the Letter of Undertaking about adults that regularly live with a Nominated Guardian, “details of the name, date of birth, registered address, contact details and, if they have one, national insurance number, of any adult regularly living with the Nominated Guardian.”
+The Child Student Visa Rules were also amended to confirm that the following details must be provided in the Letter of Undertaking about adults that regularly live with a Nominated Guardian, “details of the name, date of birth, registered address, contact details and, if they have one, national insurance number, of any adult regularly living with the Nominated Guardian.”

 There is a maintenance requirement for Student Visa applicants to demonstrate they have sufficient funds to support themselves for each month of their course (up to nine months).
 The level of funds is a fixed amount per month and aligns with the maintenance loans available for home students.
-The level of funds that must be available each month is increasing to match the maintenance loans available for home students for the 2025/2026 academic year.
+The level of funds that must be available each month has increased to match the maintenance loans available for home students for the 2025/2026 academic year.
 For those applying on or after the 11 November 2025 on the Student Visa Route, the new amounts are as follows:

-• £1529 per month in London, up to a maximum of nine months (an increase from £1,483 per month).
+• £1529 per month in London, up to a maximum of nine months (an increase from £1,483 per month)

 • £1171 per month outside London, up to a maximum of nine months (an increase from £1,136 per month).